GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/reference.md

 **Lobby game is running**
 Check if the lobby game is running.

+**Host is migrating**
+Check if the host is migrating, in order to adapt the game state (like pausing the game).

 **Player is connected**
 Check if the specified player is connected to the lobby.

 **Player is host**
 Check if the player is the host.
 (Player 1 is the host)

+**Objects synchronization rate**
+Compare objects synchronization rate (between 1 and 60, default is 30 times per second).

 **Player variable ownership**
 Compare the player owning the variable.